ncullen93/docs/README.md

 - in other words, don't use underlines to specify headers or bold-ness

+- keep headers as short as possible, ideally 2 - 3 words.
+Omit unnecessary or redundant information in the header.
+For example, "Performing segmentation in ANTs" can be shortened to just "Performing segmentation" in a tutorial specifically about ANTs.

 - github-flavored markdown is supported so anything that looks good on github should look good on ants.dev.
 If it doesn't, file an issue.

 - using R markdown (.Rmd) is OK but they need to be converted to markdown to be useable.

+- encourage the use of notes (:::note TEXT HERE :::) and tips (:::tip TEXT HERE :::) to give the articles a little color pop

 ## Other notes